 The Default Rate on Student Loans is Increasing

-Loan default rates can indicate how well Alderson Broaddus College is helping students afford to attend college
+Loan default rates can indicate how well Alderson Broaddus University is helping students afford to attend college

 without undue reliance on loans, particularly unsubsidized loans.
 It can also indicate future earnings and career potential.

 Pay close attention to this statistic.
 You don't want to take out loans you can't pay back.

 students entered loan repayment in 2016.

 The chart below compares this college to the average 3-year default rate calculated across all of the 4-year schools we have data for.

 A student is considered to be in default on a student loan if they have not made a payment in more than 270 days.